-An interesting strategy I’ve been testing recently involves adding bookmarks to the Twitter accounts of some of the influencers in my niche.
+An interesting strategy you can test involves adding bookmarks to the Twitter accounts of some of the influencers in your niche.

 By influencers I am referring to people with not only a lot of followers, but also with a high authority.
 In other words individuals and companies who tend to receive a lot of mentions, retweets and favorites.

 The idea is simple.
 Every now and then, you can go through the accounts you have bookmarked in your browser and follow some of the tweeps, who have retweeted or favorited some of the influencer’s recent tweets.

 You may want to bookmark just a few accounts at a time, so to go through the latest 2-3 tweets per Twitter user.
 Doing so, ensure that the tweeps you are going to follow are actually active, which makes for a better chance of them following you back.